Putamen: Anatomy

 Globus pallidus (lower left) and putamen (upper right).
 H&E-LFB stain.

 The putamen is a structure in the forebrain.
 Along with the caudate nucleus it forms the dorsal striatum.
 The caudate and putamen contain the same types of neurons and circuits – many neuroanatomists consider the dorsal striatum to be a single structure, divided into two parts by a large fiber tract, the internal capsule, passing through the middle.
 The putamen, together with the globus pallidus, makes up the lentiform nucleus.
 The putamen is the outermost portion of the basal ganglia.
 These are a group of nuclei in the brain that are interconnected with the cerebral cortex, thalamus, and brainstem.
 The basal ganglia include the striatum, substantia nigra, nucleus accumbens, and the subthalamic nucleus.

 In mammals, the basal ganglia are associated with motor control, cognition, emotions, learning, and domain-general functions important for executive functioning as well as support for domain-specific languages.
-The basal ganglia are located bilaterally, and have rostral, and caudal divisions.
+The basal ganglia are located bilaterally and have rostral and caudal divisions.
 The putamen is located in the rostral division as part of the striatum.
-The basal ganglia receive input from the cerebral cortex, via the striatum.
+The basal ganglia receives input from the cerebral cortex via the striatum.

 This is a transverse section of the striatum from a structural MR image.
 The striatum includes the caudate nucleus (top) and putamen (right) and the globus pallidus (left).

 Caudate nucleus

-The caudate works with the putamen to receive the input from cerebral cortex.
+The caudate works with the putamen to receive the input from the cerebral cortex.
 Collectively, they can be considered the "entrance" to the basal ganglia.
 Projections from the putamen reach the caudate directly via the caudolenticular grey bridges.
 The putamen and caudate are jointly connected with the substantia nigra, however the caudate outputs more densely to the substantia nigra pars reticulata while the putamen sends more afferents to the internal globus pallidus.